aligunesgit/miorasoft/src/pages/terms.md

 - **Affiliate** means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

-- **Country** refers to: California, United States
+- **Country** refers to: Turkey

-- **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to AstroWind LLC, 1 Cupertino, CA 95014.
+- **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to MIORA Software Solutions.

 - **Device** means any device that can access the Service such as a computer, a cellphone or a digital tablet.

-- **Service** refers to the Website.
+- **Service** refers to the Website and all services provided by MIORA, including but not limited to Shopify development, custom theme development, speed optimization, platform migration, and AI integration services.

 - **Terms and Conditions** (also referred as "Terms") mean these Terms and Conditions that form the entire agreement between You and the Company regarding the use of the Service.
-This Terms and Conditions agreement is a Demo.

 - **Third-party Social Media Service** means any services or content (including data, information, products or services) provided by a third-party that may be displayed, included or made available by the Service.

-- **Website** refers to AstroWind, accessible from [https://astrowind.vercel.app](https://astrowind.vercel.app)
+- **Website** refers to MIORA Software Solutions, accessible from [https://miorasoft.com](https://miorasoft.com)

 - **You** means the individual accessing or using the Service, or the company, or other legal entity on behalf of which such individual is accessing or using the Service, as applicable.